openedx/frontend-platform/docs/decisions/0008-frontend-plugin-fallback.rst

 Given that this is a new feature that is being made available to the frontend, we can't anticipate all of the ways that the plugin will be used for a given repo, nor do we have any intention to limit the scope of how it can be used.
-Because we don't all of the use cases for the plugin, we also don't know the desired fallback method that is desired for any given plugin.
+Because we don't know all of the use cases for the plugin, we also don't know the desired fallback method that is desired for any given plugin.